solidi/writing/07-the-decision-hypothesis.md

 ![It's evident in our DECISIONS.md that code organization and dependency management are dominant.](images/07-02.png)

-So, we followed and adopted it in our way.
+So, we followed Aliaksandr's idea and adopted `DECISIONS.md` in our way.
 I'll share a short section of ours below.

 ```
 # DECISIONS.md

 ...
 ## Logging
 As a platform team, we have decided to utilize Timber [https://github.com/JakeWharton/timber] for all logging calls within the application.
-Our biggest gain is the removal of an overbearing Log wrapper we had to maintain.
+Our gain is the removal of an overbearing Log wrapper we had to maintain.
 We wanted to get rid of its complexity.
 Some other reasons for utilization of Timber are as follows:
 * Automatic tagging.
 * Easy extensibility.